Meira1427/BlackjackProject/README.md

 removeCard() used only in the case of moving a card to a split hand; removed card at index 0

-getHand() returns a List<Card> rather than a Hand object.
-This was more useful throughout program
+getHandList() returns a List<Card> rather than a Hand object.
+This was useful throughout program

+acesInHandCount() - counts and returns number of Aces in Hand

+acesInHandLocation() - returns a List<Integer>, the indexes where you can find Aces

+dealWithAcesMainHand() handles Aces if necessary

 also includes handSize() and handValue()